mjeltsch/reoptimize/README.md

 This tools lets you search for a suitable buffer for a simultaneous digest of DNA using  an arbitrary number of enzymes.
-It calculates the amount of enzymes needed (in units) and takes into account the duration of the restriction digest (based on the NEB data on enzyme survival in a reaction).
-It's a very crude first attempt (and crashes immediately when you submit some wrongly formated data, inclu- ding capitalization), but it's going to improve slowly according to how much time we have.
+It calculates the amount of enzymes needed (in units) and takes into account the duration of the restriction digest (based on the NEB data on enzyme survival and time saver qualification).
+It's a very crude first attempt, but it's going to improve slowly according to how much time we have.
 Planned are also GUI interfaces for Linux, macOS and Windows.

-## Input needed:
+## Inputs needed:

 1. Enzyme name(s)
-2. How many cuts does the target DNA have for each selected enzyme?
+2. How many cuts does the target DNA have for each selected enzyme? (optional, default 1)
-3. How long is the target DNA (base pairs)?
+3. How long is the target DNA (in base pairs)? (optional, default 5000)
-4. How long are you going to incubate the reaction (hours)?
+4. How long are you going to incubate the reaction (in hours)? (optional, default 1 hour)
-5. How much DNA do you want to cut (microgram)?
+5. How much DNA do you want to cut (in µg)? (optional, default 1 µg)

 ## Output:

 1. Possible buffers in the order of suitability (or the result "simultaneous digest not recommended")
-2. Amount of each enzyme needed.
+2. Amount of each enzyme needed for all possible buffers

 ## Requirements:
-Biopython, sqlite3, click
+biopython

 Since even the latest Biopython distribution doesn't contain all enzymes sold by NEB, you need to manually update the Restriction_Dictionary.py manually with the file Restriction_Dictionary.py by copying it into the Bio/Restriction folder of the folder, where your python3 stores the python packages.
 On Ubuntu 16.04, this would be /usr/lib/python3/dist-packages/Bio/Restriction.

+## Installation

+### Ubuntu and other Debian-like Linuxes (tested for Ubuntu 16.04):

+If you don't have it yet, install pip for python3:
+>sudo apt install python3-pip

+Then simply install:
+>sudo pip3 install reoptimize

+### MacOSX/macOS

+Still figuring that out...

+### Windows

+Still figuring that out...

 ## Files: